qguv/mtk/README.md

 ## Measuring tempo

 Press the button once per beat.
-A current last-four-beat average will display on the screen.
-Resetting is the only way to return to the main menu; because of the time precision needed, blocking program flow for the duration of a button hold is not acceptable.
-You can restart the device quickly by pressing the reset button on the opposite side of the board; this does not destroy anything stored in memory, like speaker enabled/disabled settings.
+A current last-four-beat average will display in beats per minute on the screen.
+If there is more than about one second between beats, "Return?" will appear under the current tempo and a high tone will play.
+After this tone, you can hold to return to the main menu.

 ## Using the entropy generator